19th Arkansas Infantry Regiment (Dawson's): Regimental color

-There is one surviving battle flag of the Combined 8th/19th Arkansas Infantry Regiment.
+There is one surviving regimental color.
 The flag is a Hardee Battle flag pattern, Cleburne's Division 1864 issue.
 It was produced and decorated specifically for the combined unit, displaying battle honors of each.
 The poorly dyed blue field, now faded to pea green, is typical of the 1864 flags.
 When it was captured at Jonesboro, Georgia, on 1 September 1864, the flag was identified as that of an artillery battery.
 The honor of crossed cannon, as well as the unit's position on the battle field in support of Key's Battery, caused the confused attribution.
 The flag is made of cotton with black and white paint and currently measures 35" x 34 1/2".
 The flag was marked with War Department Capture Number 206.
 It is currently located at the Old State House Museum, Little Rock Arkansas.